rayenblog/rayenblog.github.io/_posts/2024-03-28-what-is-rytunex.md

 ## How can I get it

-head over to the [girhub repo](https://github.com/rayenghanmi/rytunex/releases/latest) and download the latest release.
+head over to the [github repo](https://github.com/rayenghanmi/rytunex/releases/latest) and download the latest release.